xubingyue/avocadodb/Documentation/Books/Manual/Administration/ManagingUsers/README.md

 *Read/Only* if the user has *Access* to the database.

-To modify these system collections you should always use the specialized APIs provided by ArangoDB.
+To modify these system collections you should always use the specialized APIs provided by AvocadoDB.
 For example no user has access to the *\_users* collection in the *\_system* database.
-All changes to the access levels must be done using the *@arangodb/users* module, the `/_users/` API or the web interface.
+All changes to the access levels must be done using the *@avocadodb/users* module, the `/_users/` API or the web interface.